 Anxi Tie Guan Yin Iron Goddess Oolong Tea

-Compared to other Chinese teas, Tie Guan Yin's making process is the most complicated one, and the heavy tossing (yaoqing) is considered the most crucial step.
-It is a key stage to form the Guan Yin Yun (观音韵) and the distinctive floral fragrance of Tie Guan Yin that makes it unique.
+Compared to other Chinese teas, Tie Guan Yin's production process is the most complicated, and the heavy tossing (yaoqing) is considered the most crucial step.
+It is a key stage in forming the Guan Yin Yun (观音韵) and the distinctive floral fragrance of Tie Guan Yin, which makes it unique.

 Traditional Tie Guan Yin has a higher degree of oxidation than most other oolong teas.
 Its mellow, soft, and long-lasting lingering taste will make you crave more.
 Read more.